 For the SSO, the lid covering the control and plastic film/sterile gauze covering the hydrostimulated chamber were removed after hydrostimulation.
 For the SSV, the cups were carefully cut lengthwise with scissors after hydrostimulation.
-Raw sand images were taken using a digital Nikon camera D7100.
-To enhance the visualisation of moisture distribution in the raw sand images, we enhanced the differences in grey-scale intensity values using ImageJ and a 16-colour look-up table (LUT) (Rellan-Alvarez et al., 2015).
+Raw sand images were taken using a digital camera (Nikon D7100).
+To enhance the visualization of moisture distribution in the raw sand images, we enhanced the differences in grey-scale intensity values using ImageJ and a 16-colour look-up table (LUT) (Rellan-Alvarez et al., 2015).
 Pseudo-coloured images (Fig. 3B, F) were generated from the raw images (Fig. 3A, E), and water contents were colour-coded using an appropriate LUT.
 The differences in grey-scale intensity values indicated moisture content gradients.
-Water contents in the sand were mapped and visualised; low water contents were represented in red, and high water contents were represented in blue (Fig. 3B, F).
+Water contents in the sand were mapped and visualized (Fig. 3B, F).